keb/keb.github.io/content/abandoned.md

 [← backlog](/backlog)

+## Binarystar Infinity
+  * 50 cents on Steam when on sale.
+A very straightforward shmup that probably has more in common with Galaga than Ikaruga.
+Visually, get ready for harsh tones of black and white.
+There isn't great visual feedback of when your bullets hit enemies.
+Shooting asteroids results in this weird sprite jitter.
+Not terrible, but not good.

 ## Refunct
   * A very casual, easy-going first-person puzzle platformer.
 Not bad by any means, but not attention grabbing either.